jthies/dcse-summerschool/lab2/exercise-3/README.md

    linear_problem->setRightPrec(belosPrec);
    ```

-## Numerical experiments
+### Numerical experiments

 Perform the following numerical experiments:

 + How does the use of a one-level Schwarz preconditioner improve the convergence of the Krylov method?
-Compare the iteration counts against exercise 1.
+Compare the iteration counts against the corresponding unpreconditioned iteration.

 + Can you confirm the condition number bound